-I aim to give an insight into the personality and perhaps the psychology of the subject.
-A commissioned portrait becomes a much treasured possession of great personal value which stands the test of time and will hopefully last for generations.
+A specially commissioned portrait becomes a treasured and timeless possession of personal value which will last for generations.

 It is with great sadness for me that my father passed away in January.
 Having been a professional photography and teacher of photography and design, he was of great help and support with my artwork.
 He was also a pianist and was influencial in my life musically.
 I painted this portrait about ten years ago.